Skip to content

 Week 1–2: Offer accepted and mortgage application

-Instruct your solicitor immediately.
-Submit your full mortgage application with all supporting documents.
-The lender begins processing and orders a valuation.
+Instruct your solicitor straight away.
+Put in your full mortgage application with every supporting document.
+The lender starts processing it and orders a valuation.

 2. 02